miyako/language-4dm-nova/README.md

   backslash-continued `//` comment runs the grammar absorbs into one token.
 - The SQL injection uses the scanner's `sql_content` token spanning the block body.
-- `alt-hand-written-grammar/` holds a corrected minimal scanner and a full Nova query set for the classic 2-external grammar, should that architecture be revived — its queries use the heading pattern (`scope.level` + `scope.extend`) because that grammar's function headers are siblings of their bodies, and `#replace!` transforms to extract function names, which are hidden tokens there.